dharmeshgordhan/recipelibrary/README.md

 7. commit
 8. push your code change
 9. raise a pull request
-10. it'll automatically build and deploy to the `gh-pages` branch when merged via GitHub actions
+10. it'll automatically build and deploy to the `gh-pages` branch when merged via GitHub action